Hemera Foundation Contemplative Fellowship Program

 Friday, June 15th- Friday, June 22nd, 2018

 Summer Sesshin is an intensive eight-day meditation retreat held at the tranquil Garrison Institute on the banks of the Hudson River.

-October 25th-28th, 2018 at the Garrison Institute At our annual Contemplative Care Retreat, we will investigate ways of caring for each other while cultivating our own courage and joy.
+October 25th-28th, 2018 at the Garrison Institute At our 10th annual Contemplative Care Retreat, we will investigate ways of caring for each other while cultivating our unique expressions of compassion, courage, and joy

 ·100% support is available for those who have never attended a retreat longer than a weekend.

 ·50% support and need-based funding is available for returning retreat participants.

 ·Individuals are eligible for one fellowship-supported retreat per year.

 ·Funding covers the cost of tuition and mid-range room lodging (typically, this means a double-room at most retreat centers).